rezamarzban/AI-TensorFlow.js/README.md

 Complicated full project with visual environment is available in my another repository at: https://github.com/marzban2030/TensorFlow.js-vis

-Because of hardware resource limits in most of common systems such as GPU texture size limit to running webGL, I put below code lines in "model.js" file inorder to reducing GPU hardware resource usage by shortening training and testing data tensors to under 10% of their length:
+Because of hardware resource limits in most common systems such as GPU texture size limit to running webGL, I put below code lines in "model.js" file inorder to reducing GPU hardware resource usage by shortening training and testing data tensors to under 10% of their length:

 const Xtrain = tf.tensor4d(data.trainImages.slice(0, 3920000), [5000, 28, 28, 1]);